nczmoo/dcs100/readme.md

     change death text
     the number of portals given by a portal chest should be determined by how often you die change potions to inventory
+    What if dying with gold increased your stats? change heart icon to green when you're poisoned